 2. Release WRITE/COPY and then press YES.
 "WAIT" will show in the display for a few seconds.
 When the Factory reset is complete, "11RHODES" will show in the display.

-The GR-1 has 200 built-in waveforms and another 200 are available via the SR-GR1-01 expansion board, which comes with the PN-GR1-01 memory card.
+The GR-1 has 200 built-in waveforms and another 200 are available via the PN-GR1-01 expansion board, which comes with the SR-GR1-01 memory card.

 SR-GR1-01 Expansion Board Demo Song (192 Kbit MP3, 3MB)